istio/istio.io/content/en/docs/tasks/traffic-management/locality-load-balancing/before-you-begin/index.md

 test: yes
 owner: istio/wg-networking-maintainers
 ---
-Before you begin tasks for locality load balancing, you must first [install Istio on multiple clusters](/docs/setup/install/multicluster).
+Before you begin the locality load balancing tasks, you must first [install Istio on multiple clusters](/docs/setup/install/multicluster).
 The clusters must span three regions, containing four availability zones.
 The number of clusters required may vary based on the capabilities offered by